nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 *Figure 4: Sequence Diagram for `select`*

-The Sequence Diagram in Figure 3 illustrates the interactions between the `UI` component, `Logic` component and `Model` component when `select 1` is called in the Course Page.
+Figure 4's Sequence Diagram depicts how the `UI`, `Logic`, and `Model` components interact when `select 1` is called on the Course Page.
+The user's selection path (`Course` -> `Group` -> `Student`) is tracked by the `CurrentSelection` class as they navigate through the application.

-The `UI` first interacts with the `Logic` component to retrieve the current selected `PageType`, which is the Group Page.
-The `UI` then self-invokes a `showGroupPane` method that creates a `GroupListPanel`.
+To display the Group Page after a user selects a `Course` from the Course Page, the `UI` first obtains the `PageType` to be displayed in the GUI from the `Logic` component.
+Then, the `UI` retrieves the selected `Course` from `CurrentSelection` and subsequently invokes the `showGroupPane` method based on the selected `Course`.

-The `GroupListPanel` takes in an `ObservableList<Group>` obtained from the `getUnmodifiableFilteredGroupList()` method.
+Before creating the `GroupListPanel` to display the groups in the selected `Course`, the UI obtains an `ObservableList<Group>` from the selected `Course` in the `Model` component.

-In `GroupListPanel`, each `Group` in the `ObservableList<Group>` will be mapped into a `GroupListViewCell`.
-Any changes made to a `Group` (say, via an `edit group` command) will be immediately reflected in the GUI.
+Each `Group` in the `ObservableList<Group>` is then mapped into a `GroupListViewCell` in `GroupListPanel`.

-As a result, the corresponding Group Page showing a list of groups in the selected course will be shown in the GUI.
+At the end of the `showGroupPane` method call, the Left Pane, previously occupied by the `CourseListPanel`, will be refreshed to show the `GroupListPanel`

-The above sequence is similar across each page navigation sequence.
+This sequence of interactions is similar across each page navigation.

 #### Design considerations